jonathanglasmeyer/pac/README.md

 - it calls pacman commands with node `exec`.
 - that's why you have to start the thing with `sudo`.
 Got a better idea? :)

+### Contributing
+PRs are very welcome.
+Either come up with your own ideas or take a look at the existing issues.
+There are some ideas waiting to be explored. :)